How to Perfect the Art of Being Alone

 - We’re alone and we’ll always be alone.

 Now that we’ve scared ourselves, what’s the reality?

 We’re alone because we’ve chosen to be alone.

-- Being alone doesn’t mean we can’t get or keep a companion.
+- Being alone doesn’t mean we can’t get or keep a friend or lover.

 - Being alone says absolutely nothing about who we are.

 - Being alone is a choice and sometimes the best choice.

 - Being alone gives us headspace.

 - Being alone isn’t the same as being lonely.
 (Lonely is also based on thoughts too)